CLI Quickstart

 What happens:

-The agent is given access to your current working directory.
+• The agent runs locally in your current working directory.

 You can connect MCP servers to give the agent access to external tools like GitHub or Linear.
 Pass MCP configuration inline or from a file using the --mcp flag: